Claquettes/Claquettes/README.md

 ### 🌺About Me🌺

 Hi, I'm Mathieu, a 19 years old French Student.
-I'm currently studying in Lyon, at the[Polytech](https://polytech.univ-lyon1.fr/) engineering school.
+I'm currently studying in Lyon, at the [Polytech](https://polytech.univ-lyon1.fr/) engineering school.
 During the past two years, I studied Mathematics (Algebra and Analysis I-IV) and Computer Sciences (C++, Scheme, HTML, CSS, PHP, SQL).
 I like longboarding, nature, and learning new things.
 If you want to see my projects, you can go to my [DevBlog](https://ponton-mathi.eu/blog) or browse my repositories.
 You can contact me by mail at [math@claq.fr](mailto:math@claq.fr) or via [LinkedIn](https://www.linkedin.com/in/mathieu-ponton/).